rackerlabs/rackspace-how-to/content/cloud-servers/troubleshooting-low-disk-space-for-a-windows-cloud-server.md

 ---

-This article is intended to help customers who have received a low disk space warning for a Microsoft&reg; Windows&reg; server by providing remediation steps.
+This article is intended to help customers who have received a low disk space warning for a Microsoft&reg; Windows&reg; cloud server by providing remediation steps.

 ### Check Rackspace status

 Before using the following steps, check [http://status.rackspace.com](http://status.rackspace.com) for open issues that might be impacting your server instance.

 ### Process overview

-The following troubleshooting steps are describe in detail in this article:
+The following troubleshooting steps are described in detail in this article:

--  Log in to device.
+-  Log in to the device.
 -  Check for open tickets.
+-  Determine the amount of disk space available.
--  Clean up the C:\ drive
+-  Clean up the C:\ drive.
--  Verify disk space after remediation.
+-  Verify disk space after the cleanup.

 #### Log in to the device

-Log in to you server by open a remote desktop connection.
+Log in to your server by opening a remote desktop connection.
 For instructions, see [Log in to your server via RDP](/how-to/log-in-to-your-server-via-rdp-windows/).

 #### Check support tickets